Programs & Courses

 The Graduate Group in Ecology is organized into nine Areas of Emphasis (AOE).
 Each student is required to select a single AOE for their program of study.
 Each faculty member must choose one primary AOE.
 Faculty also have the option of selecting other associated AOE's.

 Graduate students are required to complete a field course as part of their program of study.
-The list contained here is not exclusive, but provides a sample list.
+The list provided here is not exhaustive, but gives a sample of institutions that offer field courses.

 The GGE organizes two types of seminars: 1) ECL 296 which is a guest seminar series offered each quarter, and 2) ECL 290 which is a student participatory seminar.
 ECL 290's will vary from quarter to quarter.
 This list will be updated quarterly.
 In addition, a variety of other departmental seminar series are listed here.